BrightspaceUI/time-picker/README.md

-> Deprecated: A new time input (that does not rely on third-party components) should be created and added to [BrightspaceUI/inputs](https://github.com/BrightspaceUI/inputs) instead.
+> Deprecated: A new time input (that does not rely on third-party components) should be created and added to [BrightspaceUI/inputs](https://github.com/BrightspaceUI/inputs) instead!

 # \<d2l-time-picker\>